 Harry was born to do magic…

-In the first Harry Potter book we meet Harry–an orphan whose parents were talented wizards before dying an awful death when Harry was just a baby.
-Harry’s current guardians are his “Muggle” (the wizarding world’s nickname for non-magical people) aunt and uncle, the Dursleys.
-They despise magic and hide Harry’s magical background from him in hopes that he won’t become a wizard.
+In the first Harry Potter book, we meet Harry–an orphan whose parents were talented wizards before dying an awful death when Harry was just a baby.
+Harry’s current guardians are his “Muggle” (the wizarding world’s nickname for non-magical people), aunt and uncle, the Dursleys.
+They despise magic and hide Harry’s magical background from him, hoping that he won’t become a wizard.
 Harry has no idea that he was born with a special gift…the ability to do magic.

 As Harry grows, strange happenings ensue…aunt Petunia cuts his hair almost bald, but his hair miraculously grows back the next day.
 Another time, Petunia tries to force him to wear a “revolting” sweater, but strangely, it shrinks until it could only fit a puppet.
-On a visit to the local zoo, Harry and his obnoxious fat bully of a cousin Dudley are visiting the reptile exhibit.
+On a visit to the local zoo, Harry and his obnoxious fat cousin Dudley visit the reptile exhibit.
 At one point, Dudley punches Harry in the ribs and pushes him away from the snake exhibit.
 Stunned, Harry glares at Dudley, who is pounding on the glass enclosure, teasing the snake.
-Then without warning the glass vanishes and Dudley falls into the enclosure with the snake, much to Harry’s delight.
+Then without warning, the glass vanishes, and Dudley falls into the enclosure with the snake, much to Harry’s delight.

-Later in the story, after Harry starts his “wizard training”, one of his instructors questions him about his early life and wonders if he experienced any unexplained strange events while growing up.
-Hearing of Harry’s experiences, the instructor points out that in times of emotional distress, Harry was able to subconsciously make magical things happen, without ever realizing that he had those abilities.
-“And,” he is promised, “with training and practice you will be a powerful wizard, able to harness great power whenever you need it.”
+Later in the story, after Harry starts his “wizard training,” one of his instructors questions him about his early life and wonders if he experienced any unexplained strange events while growing up.
+Hearing of Harry’s experiences, the instructor points out that Harry was able to subconsciously make magical things happen without ever realizing that he had those abilities in times of emotional distress.
+“And,” he is promised, “with training and practice, you will be a powerful wizard, able to harness great power whenever you need it.”

 We were born to do miracles.

-Each of us have something in common with Harry Potter.
+Each of us has something in common with Harry Potter.
 Harry was born of parents from whom he inherited a POWERFUL talent, which he had to learn to use and control.
-As children of God, and as brothers and sisters of Jesus Christ, we also have a POWERFUL family legacy.
+As children of God and as brothers and sisters of Jesus Christ, we also have a POWERFUL family legacy.
 We have inherited special powers (faith) that many of us are not consciously aware of.
-Like Harry, even though we may not have been formally trained, when properly motivated, we can accomplish things that are miraculous and sometimes difficult to explain.
+Like Harry, even though we may not have been formally trained, we can accomplish things that are miraculous and sometimes difficult to explain when properly motivated.
 And…when properly trained, our ability to pray for and receive miracles will grow strong, and we WILL recognize those miracles for what they are when we receive them!